Tunguska event: Glancing impact hypothesis

 In 2020, a group of Russian scientists used a range of computer models to calculate the passage of asteroids with diameters of 200, 100, and 50 metres at oblique angles across Earth's atmosphere.
 They used a range of assumptions about the object's composition as if it was made of iron, rock, or ice.
 The model that most closely matched the observed event was an iron asteroid up to 200 metres in diameter, travelling at 11.2 km per second, that glanced off the Earth's atmosphere and returned into solar orbit.

 Blast pattern

-The explosion's effect on the trees near the explosion's hypocentre was similar to the effects of the conventional Operation Blowdown.
+The explosion's effect on the trees near the explosion's hypocentre was similar to the effects of the conventional Operation Blowdown in Australia.
 These effects are caused by the blast wave produced by large air-burst explosions.
 The trees directly below the explosion are stripped as the blast wave moves vertically downward, but remain standing upright, while trees farther away are knocked over because the blast wave is travelling closer to horizontal when it reaches them.

 Soviet experiments performed in the mid-1960s, with model forests (made of matches on wire stakes) and small explosive charges slid downward on wires, produced butterfly-shaped blast patterns similar to the pattern found at the Tunguska site.
-The experiments suggested that the object had approached at an angle of roughly 30 degrees from the ground and 115 degrees from north and had exploded in midair.
+The experiments suggested that the object had approached at an angle of roughly 30° from the ground and 115° from north, and had exploded in midair.